What do you want to learn?

 Amazon continues to cut shipping times down to new seemingly impossible standards for ecommerce companies to match.
-With a 3PL like ShipBob, you can begin to offer 2-day shipping and allow your business to meet customer expectations so customers don’t go elsewhere.
+With a 3PL like ShipBob, you can get unlimited scalability and speed to allow your business to meet customer expectations so customers don’t go elsewhere.

 Your current storage solution might have worked as you were just starting out (i.e., your closet, garage, or storage unit was probably slightly bothersome but fine at the time).
 But if you’re shipping hundreds of orders per month, it’s time for a much-needed upgrade.
 With a 3PL, you get access to best-in-class warehouses that can store your products in the right conditions to prevent inventory damage.

 3 factors for the best ecommerce shipping strategy for your WordPress store

 Here are a few other factors that impact WordPress ecommerce shipping that you’ll want to think through.

 To complete your WordPress shipping setup, you need to create shipping zones, followed by shipping methods and rates.
 A shipping zone is a geographical area where certain shipping methods and rates apply.

 Within WooCommerce, these can be as general as entire countries or as precise as specific postcodes (in other words, not necessarily an exact match of the USPS shipping zones).
 Each customer’s address can only be associated with one WooCommerce shipping zone.